Lone-Wolf17/learning-rust/README.md

 - Minigrep : a commandline application
 - Runjs : A simple javascript runtime built with rust and deno_core
 - A Simple Web Server Built with Rust & Tokio
+- A simple cli that prints how to play an inputted chord